Appeals can be lodged online through our website or sent in the post in writing (recorded).

 If the driver of the vehicle chooses to ignore the terms and continue to park they are accepting liability and are contractually agreeing to pay a parking charge to ourselves.

-We have a valid contract with the landowner and are a fully accredited operator with the British Parking Association (BPA).
+We have a valid contract with the landowner and are a fully accredited operator with the IPC.
 This gives us reasonable cause to request the keeper details from the DVLA to pursue any outstanding debts through the county court.

 The majority of the CCJ’s issued against drivers and/or the keepers of vehicles that have unpaid charges outstanding all claimed that they read information online so they thought they did not have to pay the charge – these people now have had their credit rating severely affected with a County Court Judgement issued against them.